techidaily/site-windows11/source/_posts/chronicle-of-windows-seven-enduring-traits-in-the-new-era-of-11.md

  The ability to be able to manage your storage volumes and partitions has long been an important one in Windows.
 Even more so with the varied, and arguably more complex, storage options available today.
 So why Disk Management looks almost identical to the version in Windows 2000 is a bit puzzling.

- There are several powerful[Windows partition management tools](https://www.makeuseof.com/windows-disk-management-tools-changer-hdd/) available, such as those from EaseUS, that also look great.
+ There are several powerful [Windows partition management tools](https://www.makeuseof.com/windows-disk-management-tools-changer-hdd/) available, such as those from EaseUS, that also look great.
 There is no immediately apparent reason why Microsoft has not improved the look and function of this essential tool in Windows 11\.
 Or even in Windows 10\.
 Of all the features in this list, Disk Management is the one that needs an overhaul the most.

 ## 4\.
 The Control Panel